kaltura/platform-install-packages/doc/Contributing-to-the-Kaltura-Platform.md

 * [Ubuntu, Canonical Projects](http://www.canonical.com/contributors).
 * [MongoDB](http://www.mongodb.com/legal/contributor-agreement).

-Please [CLICK HERE TO SIGN](http://agentcontribs.kaltura.org/agreements/KalturaCommunity/platform-install-packages) the Kaltura CLA.
+Please [CLICK HERE TO SIGN](http://agentcontribs.kaltura.org/agreements/KalturaCommunity/platform-install-packages) the Kaltura CLA digitally using your GitHub account.
+You can also [download the Kaltura CLA in PDF format](http://knowledge.kaltura.com/node/1235/attachment/field_media), sign it and email to [community@kaltura.com](mailto:community@kaltura.com).

 Which repo should I contribute to?
 =================================